 Co-Founder & Managing Director • New York, NY

 Alan Patricof is the founder and managing director of Greycroft LLC.
 A longtime innovator and advocate for venture capital, Alan entered the industry in its formative days with the creation of Patricof & Co.
 Ventures Inc., a predecessor to Apax Partners – today, one of the world’s leading private equity firms with $41 billion under management.
 He stepped back from the daily administration and operational aspects of Apax Partners, LP in 2004 to concentrate on a group of small venture deals on its behalf.
 In 2006, he founded Greycroft Partners, a venture capital firm, to invest in leading early and expansion stage investments in digital media.
-With offices in New York and Los Angeles, Greycroft is currently investing from its third Fund as well as its Growth Fund, and has $600MM under management.
+With offices in New York and Los Angeles, Greycroft is currently investing from its fourth Fund as well as its Growth Fund, and has $800MM under management.

 With a 40-plus year career in venture capital, Alan has been instrumental in growing the venture capital field from a base of high net-worth individuals to its position today with broad institutional backing, as well as playing a key role in the essential legislative initiatives that have guided its evolution.
 He has helped build and foster the growth of numerous major global companies, including, among others, America Online, Office Depot, Cadence Systems, Cellular Communications, Inc., Apple Computer, FORE Systems, NTL, IntraLinks, and Audible.
 He was also a founder and chairman of the board of New York magazine, which later acquired the Village Voice and New West magazine.